What You Need To Know About Thermostats

 See if you know the answer to this chilling wintertime question.
 Is it more energy efficient to turn the thermostat down at night (or during the day when no one is home) or is it better to leave it on at a constant temperature all the time?
 Many believe that turning the thermostat down (or off) intermittently can create more expense.
 They say that reheating the entire house from scratch (in the morning and/or again in the evening) is far more expensive than leaving the furnace on all the time.
 These same folks will also tell you that it is better (more energy efficient) to leave an airconditioner running 24 hours a day during the summer.
 One almost gets the impression that they feel there is a conspiracy spearheaded by the companies who make and sell setback thermostats.
 And, we might agree with them.
 Except that the U.S. Department of Energy produced a leaflet entitled Automatic and Programmable Thermostats which discounts this old wives tale, “This misconception has been dispelled by years of research and studies”.

 Consider who might have something to gain by keeping this old wives tale alive!
 Wouldn’t a furnace or airconditioner wear out more quickly if operated 24 hours a day?
-And wouldn’t that equate to more equipment being replaced and more furnace and airconditioning equipment profits?
+And wouldn’t that equate to more equipment being replaced and more furnace and air conditioning equipment profits?
 As a consumer you really can save energy, lower your heating bill and cause your heating and cooling equipment to last longer by turning your thermostat down whenever possible.
 In addition, regular tune-ups conducted by a heating services technician also helps keeping your unit energy-efficient.

 Numerous studies have been made, and the conclusions vary, but it is generally agreed that substantial savings are probable when setbacks are used.
 Naturally, climate has a great deal to do with “how much” can be saved, but warmer climates win over cold ones.
 The reason: air conditioners are used more extensively in warmer climates and are more expensive to use because they are usually electrically operated.
 Although some furnaces are electric, most use fuel oil, coal, propane or natural gas.
 All are less expensive than electricity.